 When $(X,D)$ is now a log smooth pair, the situation gets easier because there is no more loss of positivity coming from the resolution of singularities.
-For example, if the coefficients of $D$ are in $[0,1)$ (the pair is then klt), the Kähler-Einstein metric is known to have cone singularities along $D$ at least under some assumptions like $D$ is smooth \cite{JMR}, the coefficients are greater than $1/2$ \cite{CGP}, or both \cite{Brendle}.
-The general case has been announced in \cite{MR}.
+For example, if the coefficients of $D$ are in $[0,1)$ (the pair is then klt), the Kähler-Einstein metric is known to have cone singularities along $D$, as it was proved by \cite{GP} in full generality, and by \cite{Brendle, CGP, JMR} under some assumptions on $D$.

 When now every coefficient of $D$ is equal to $1$, and $K_X+D$ is ample, then we know from the work of Kobayashi \cite{KobR} and Tian-Yau \cite{Tia} that there exists a unique complete Kähler-Einstein metric having Poincaré singularities along $D$.
-The situation where the coefficients of $D$ are in $[1/2,1]$ behaves like a product of cone and Poincaré geometries and was studied in \cite{G12}.
+The situation where the coefficients of $D$ are in $]0,1]$ behaves like a product of cone and Poincaré geometries and was studied in \cite{G12, GP}.

 In a slightly different direction, Tsuji \cite{Tsuji} has considered the case of a singular variety with ample canonical line bundle such that only one divisor appears in its resolution, with discrepancy equal to -1.
 Finally, Wu \cite{Wu, Wu2} has worked out the case of a quasi-projective manifold compactified by a snc divisor $\sum D_i$ such that $K_X+\sum a_i D_i$ is ample for some coefficients $a_i\ge -1$.
 In our case however, such a strong positivity assumption will never happen as soon as we have to perform a non-trivial resolution. \\